scnslabutsa/myhthelperEduContent/_episodes/PA4.md

     - If you need to go somewhere within walking distance, walk  instead of drive.
     - Form a walking club with your co-workers to help you stay motivated to walk during the workday.
     - Wear a pedometer every day so that you see just how much you’re walking.
 Sometimes just seeing how little or how much you are walking can motivate you to walk more!
+    - If you like going on walks, try to plan a walk in the park with your family or friends.

 * Ride your bike.